LizzyFleckenstein03/elidragon_v2/README.md

 Adding new worlds
 -----------------

 If you want to add a new world, add a folder to the worlds/directory.
 Then, create .gitignore, world.mt and minetest.conf in that directory. .gitignore needs to contain * to ignore everything, and !minetest.conf and !world.mt to include these two. minetest.conf and world.mt need to be created and filled, world.mt needs to contain load_mod_xy = true / false for every added mod, see the Adding existing mods section for that.
 Also, world.mt needs to contain database settings for map, players and auth data and settings to enable / disable creative mode and damage.
 Each world also has it's own configuration file.
 The concept for worlds and mods is that some mods are for one world only e.g. the skyblock mod for the skyblock world, and some are shared.
 Make sure that each world has the mods enabled that the enabled mods depend on.
 Every world needs to have a port specified in the config file and needs to be added to the multiserver configuration.
 Only the lobby server is supposed to announce to the server list and should announce the port multiserver is running on.

+If you want to add a new world, add a folder to the worlds/directory.
+Then, create .gitignore, world.mt and minetest.conf in that directory. .gitignore needs to contain * to ignore everything, and !minetest.conf and !world.mt to include these two. minetest.conf and world.mt need to be created and filled, world.mt needs to contain load_mod_xy = true / false for every added mod, see the Adding existing mods section for that.
+Also, world.mt needs to contain database settings for map, players and auth data and settings to enable / disable creative mode and damage.
+Each world also has it's own configuration file.
+The concept for worlds and mods is that some mods are for one world only e.g. the skyblock mod for the skyblock world, and some are shared.
+Make sure that each world has the mods enabled that the enabled mods depend on.
+Every world needs to have a port specified in the config file and needs to be added to the multiserver configuration.
+Only the lobby server is supposed to announce to the server list and should announce the port multiserver is running on.